Asymmetric-InfoSec/Power-Response/README.md

 ### Dependencies

+Download and/or place the follwing dependencies into `BIN`

 #### Sysinternals Tools

-The following Sysinternals tools are required for the Sysinternals plugins, download them and place them into `BIN`:
+The following Sysinternals tools are required for Sysinternals based plugins:

 1. `Autorunsc.exe`
 2. `Autorunsc64.exe`